vocdoni/docs/docs/protocol/sequence-diagrams.md

 **Notes:**
 * `metadataOrigin` can be in the form of `swarm:<metadataHash>` `ipfs:<metadataHash>` or `https://<host>/<path-to-json>`
-* In the case of React Native apps, DVoteJS will need to run on the WebRuntime component
+* In the case of React Native apps, DVote JS will need to run on the WebRuntime component

 ### Custom requests to an Entity